luzpaz/med/doc/dev/sphinx/medcalc-userguide-gui.rst

              7, VISU module has been replaced by PARAVIS module.
 The look-and-feel may thus be slightly different.

-General presentation of MED module
+General presentation of FIELDS module
 ==================================

-The overall ergonomics of MED module for field manipulation is inspired by software such as octave or scilab.
+The overall ergonomics of FIELDS module for field manipulation is inspired by software such as octave or scilab.
 It combines a graphical interface (GUI) to select and prepare data, with a textual interface (the python console, TUI) for actual work on data.